Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

 There are several approaches to defining the formation length in the classical theory \cite{uggerhoj.rmp.2005, baier.pr.2005}.
 First, one can consider it to be the distance $L_f$ travelled before an electron, moving with velocity $\beta$, and an emitted photon are separated by $\lambda/(2\pi)$, where $\lambda$ is the photon wavelength.
 For the ultrarelativistic case, this gives:

 Second, the theory of synchrotron emission in the magnetic field can be used.
-Taking into account the emission cone of $1/\gamma$, the gyromagnetic curvature, as well as the characteristic synchrotron radiation frequency, one arrives at similar expression for $L_f$.
+Taking into account the emission cone of $1/\gamma$, the gyromagnetic curvature, as well as the characteristic synchrotron radiation frequency, one arrives at similar expression for $L_f$: {see \cref{eq:FormationLength}.}

-A more general, geometric, approach was used in \citet{blackburn.pra.2020}, where the formation length of a photon emitted an an angle $\theta$ to the electron momentum is related to the instantaneous radius of curvature of the electron trajectory, $r_c$, by $L_f=2r_c\theta$ (see \cref{fig:FormationLength}).
+A more general, geometric, approach was used in \citet{blackburn.pra.2020}, where the formation length of a photon emitted at an angle $\theta$ to the electron momentum is related to the instantaneous radius of curvature of the electron trajectory, $r_c$, by $L_f=2r_c\theta$ (see \cref{fig:FormationLength}).
 The radius of curvature is given by $r_c = \lc (\gamma^2 - 1) [\chi^2-(\vec{E} +\vec{v}\times\vec{B})^2/\Ecrit^2]^{-1/2}$ for a constant, homogeneous field~\cite{seipt.ppcf.2019}.
 For $\gamma \gg 1$, $r_c \simeq \lc \gamma^2/\chi$.
 We note that for the case of a plane EM wave, where $\chi = 2a_0\gamma[\hbar\omega_0/(mc^2)]$, and taking $\theta=1/\gamma$ as a characteristic value, a well-known result can be recovered, $L_f=c/(a_0\omega_0)$ \cite{ritus.jslr.1985}.
 This can also be obtained from \cref{eq:lf} by substituting the characteristic frequency of the emitted photon, $\omega \sim \omega_0 a_0\gamma^2$, in synchrotron radiation.
 By taking into account the angular dependence of the photon emission, one may show that the formation length depends on the photon energy~\cite{blackburn.pra.2020}:

 Thus, even for very strong fields, photons emitted with sufficiently low energy can have a formation length comparable to the wavelength of the background field: see \cref{fig:Map}.
-This result is consistent with that obtained from a full theoretical analysis from strong-field QED, which we now outline.
+This result is consistent with that obtained from a full theoretical analysis from SFQED, which we now outline.

 Calculating the probability of photon emission in a pulsed plane wave, $dP^c$, in QED involves a double integral over phases $\phi_1$ and $\phi_2$, because the amplitude $M$, \cref{eq:MatrixElement}, is squared.
 By redefining this as an integral over average and interference phase, $\phi_\text{av} = (\phi_1 + \phi_2) / 2$ and $\phi_\text{in} = (\phi_1 - \phi_2) / 2$, respectively, one can identify the range of $\phi_\text{in}$ that provides the dominant contribution to the `local' rate $d P^c / d \phi_\text{av} \sim \int \cdots \rmd\phi_\text{in}$~\cite{nikishov.jetp.1964,ritus.jslr.1985,harvey.pra.2015,dipiazza.pra.2018,ilderton.pra.2019}.
 This size of this region, which can be identified as the `formation phase', depends on both $a_0$ and the lightfront momentum fraction of the emitted photon~\cite{dipiazza.pra.2018}.